 Most likely, though, unless the roots were destroyed, the plant will rebound in the weeks or months to come so you can do this all over again.

 There is this curious assumption in the gardening world that there must be a solution for every problem.
 And sometimes it comes with a tone of entitlement, as if we should be able to control nature exactly to our liking, no matter what other damage we may cause.

 But if you wish to grow a garden without doing more harm, this just is not so.

 Sometimes we have to accept problems—and most are temporary anyways—or accept less than perfect solutions.

-Weeding in general is much easier when done after a good rain that loosens the plant roots.
+Hand weeding is much easier when done after a good rain that loosens the plant roots.
 You can read all my top weeding tips here.